timmahrt/japan_tourism_recommendations/docs/tokyo.md

 There are numerous zoos, aquariums, art museums, and culture museums around Tokyo

-- Edo-Tokyo Museum - information about life in Tokyo over the ages through miniture models and full-scale reproductions; a good introduction to Japanese culture.
+- Edo-Tokyo Museum - information about life in Tokyo over the ages through miniature models and full-scale reproductions; a good introduction to Japanese culture.

   Nearby restaurants specialize in "chanko-nabe", a kind of hearty stew

   <https://www.edo-tokyo-museum.or.jp/en/>

-- Tokyo National Museum - located in Ueno park, this museum contains an excellent selection of artefacts from throughout Japanese history
+- Tokyo National Museum - located in Ueno park, this museum contains an excellent selection of artifacts from throughout Japanese history

   <https://www.tnm.jp/?lang=en>